-• Human Subject Recruitment (for applications recruiting human subjects)
+For applications recruiting human subjects

-- Whether the application demonstrates access to the proposed study population at each site. - The degree to which the recruitment and screening processes for human subjects will meet the needs of the proposed clinical research/trial. - If applicable, how well the application identifies any potential barriers to accrual/ retention and provides mitigation plans for addressing unanticipated delays (e.g., slow accrual, attrition). - If applicable, how well the inclusion of international sites is justified. - Whether the strategy for the inclusion of women and minorities is appropriate to the objectives of the study. - o To what extent the distribution of the proposed enrollment or dataset on the basis of sex/gender, race, and/or ethnicity is appropriate for the proposed research.
+- How well the inclusion/exclusion criteria meet the needs of the proposed clinical research. - Whether the application demonstrates access to the proposed study population at each site. - To what degree the recruitment, screening, and retention processes for human subjects will meet the needs of the proposed clinical research. - How well the application identifies any potential barriers to accrual/retention and provides mitigation plans for addressing unanticipated delays (e.g., slow accrual, attrition). - If applicable, to what degree the plans to collect specimens and conduct laboratory evaluations are relevant to the study objectives. - Whether the strategy for the inclusion of women and minorities is appropriate to the objectives of the study. - To what degree the distribution of the proposed enrollment or dataset on the basis of sex/gender, race, and/or ethnicity is appropriate for the proposed research.